dbbaskette/imc-telematics-gen/README.md

-# ACME Insurance Telematics Generator
+# Insurance Megacorp Telematics Generator

 A Spring Boot application that simulates a vehicle's telematics device, sending continuous sensor data to RabbitMQ with periodic crash events.